cosmos/ibc-go/docs/ibc/overview.md

 # Overview

-Learn what IBC is, its components and use cases. {synopsis}
+Learn what IBC is, its components, and IBC use cases. {synopsis}

 ## What is the Interblockchain Communication Protocol (IBC)?